Pedro Fernández (singer)

 Fernández has recorded thirty-nine albums, acted in seven soap operas, and twenty five films.
 He has won 4 Latin Grammy Awards.
-His stage name is composed of the names of two of his favorite singers, (Pedro) Infante and Vicente (Fernandez).
+His stage name is composed of the names of two of his favorite singers, Pedro (Infante) and (Vicente) Fernandez, the latter of whom was his godfather.

 Early life

 His first album, La de la Mochila Azul, named after the single, was released in 1978.
 His starring role in the film La niña de la mochila azul (The Girl with the Blue Backpack) was released in 1979 and led to a lifetime career of recording and film contracts.

 Career

 In 2001, his album Yo No Fui won the Latin Grammy Award for Best Ranchero Album.

 His album De Corazón was nominated for the Latin Grammy Award for Best Ranchero/Mariachi Album at the 2003 Latin Grammy Awards.

 In 2009, Fernández starred in Televisa's telenovela Hasta que el dinero nos separe with actress and singer Itatí Cantoral.
 He won the TVyNovelas Award for Best Lead Actor of 2010 for his portrayal of "Rafael Medina Nuñez" in the telenovela.
 The couple took home a triumph as Best Couple of the Year and Best Telenovela.